adeelamin15/docker-workshop/README.md

 >**Note:** If you want to learn more about Dockerfiles, check out [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ## Next Steps
-For the next step in the tutorial head over to [3.0 Deploying an app to a Swarm](./votingapp.md)
+For the next steps we'll let you know how to orchestrate multiple Docker containers in one go